 When writing, use a timer set to 2—5 minutes per section to facilitate bursts of creativity.
 Brainstorm ideas for cadence, plot, and characters within the story.
 The outline you create can always be modified, but the timer ensures you can get ideas on paper without a commitment; you’re simply jotting down ideas as quickly as you can.

-Use the template below to generate outlines based on the following prompts.
+Use the downloadable template above to generate outlines based on the following prompts.

 A woman’s estranged mother has died.
 A friend of the mother arrives at the woman’s home to tell her that her mother has left all her belongings to her daughter, and hands her a letter.
 The letter details the mother’s life, and the daughter must visit certain places and people to find her mother’s house and all the belongings in it—learning more about her mother’s life, and herself, along the way.